runtimeverification/k/pending-documentation.md

 The simplification attribute identifies axioms that are useful for simplifying configurations, without being part of the main semantics.
-When a function rule is tagged as `simplification`, the Haskell backend will only apply that rule if the side condition has no remainder (that is, it's always true/valid).
+When a function rule is tagged as `simplification`, the Haskell backend will only apply that rule if the side condition has no remainder given the current top-level predicate (that is, the current top-level predicate _implies_ the side condition of the rule).

 For example, for the following definition: